Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 Due to the absence of industrial activity in the region, Zagori – and, more generally, all of Epirus – could lay claim to the title of the purest area in Greece.
 As such, its land yields mushrooms of excellent quality (fungi are known to absorb pollutants from the atmosphere and soil).

 The great variety of mushrooms found in the region reflects the size of its forest and the diversity of its vegetation.
-Some of the mushrooms are more special than others, such as a few uncommon chanterelle species and the famous lion’s mane (Hericium erinaceus), a rare, medicinal fungus that grows in mature oak forests – which have generally suffered degradation in Greece, but not in Zagori.
+Some of the mushrooms are more special than others, such as a few uncommon chanterelle species and the famous lion’s mane (Hericium erinaceus).
+This rare, medicinal fungus grows in mature oak forests, which have generally suffered degradation in Greece, but not in Zagori.

 tsagarada2 - Gastronomy Tours